-A clinical trial of a new treatment.
+A clinical trial of targeted therapy with selumetinib.

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with childhood low-grade untreated astrocytoma or other tumor of glial origin.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
+Talk with your child's doctor about clinical trials that may be right for your child.
 General information about clinical trials is available from the NCI Web site.